ringcentral/ringcentral-api-docs/docs/social-messaging/index.md

 Under the RingCentral Social Messaging platform, a channel is identified by a unique `sourceId`.
 The source Id can be specified in an API to operate on that particular channel.
 For example when listing contents from a particular channel, the `sourceId` of that channel can be set in the API query parameters.

-Currently, there is no API to list all connected channels under a RingCX account.
-In order to identify a channel, developers will need to login the RingCX admin portal, open a channel and grab the `sourceId` as shown below.
+Currently, there is no API to list all connected channels under a RingEX account.
+In order to identify a channel, developers will need to login the RingEX channel configuration portal, open a channel and grab the `sourceId` as shown below.

 <img src="channel-id.png" class="img-fluid">